Cornerstone Credit Union

 In a recent employee engagement survey, Cornerstone Credit Union employees indicated their desire to provide feedback to managers within the organization.
 Armstrong, who returned to Canada after several years in learning and development roles with technology companies in London UK, was tasked to lead the way.

 Armstrong searched for a practical, cost effective and robust tool to gather and provide meaningful feedback to the executive team and existing personnel managers of the 9-branch, Saskatchewan-based financial institution.
-The Psychometrics 360 was selected for two reasons: it provides timely, specific feedback through the identification of strengths and gaps, and it allows for the interpretation of results by the HR team without requiring an external consultant.
+The Psychometrics 360 degree evaluation was selected for two reasons: it provides timely, specific feedback through the identification of strengths and gaps, and it allows for the interpretation of results by the HR team without requiring an external consultant.

 360 degree feedback is now part of the annual development planning process.
 Every leader is required to have SMART (specific, measurable, achievable, relevant, time-based) goals and 2 to 3 of these must be related to the feedback they receive from the Psychometrics 360.